 Deferred revenue includes grants, contributions and other amounts received from third parties pursuant to legislation, regulation or agreement, which may only be used in certain programs, in the completion of specific work, or for the purchase of tangible capital assets.
 In addition, certain user charges and fees are collected for which the related services have yet to be performed.
-Revenue is recognized in the period when the related expenses are incurred, services are performed, or the tangible capital assets are acquired.
+Revenues arising from exchange transactions are recognized when the related performance obligation(s) are satisfied.